How to Succeed With IBM Sub-Capacity Licensing

-With today’s technology heading to extreme measures of virtualization and a variety of different strategies in deploying into the cloud, it has never been so important for companies to understand how to get the most out of IBM’s sub-capacity pricing option.
+With today’s technology heading toward extreme measures of virtualization and a variety of different strategies of deploying into the cloud, it has never been so important for companies to understand how to get the most out of IBM’s Sub-capacity pricing option.
 Easier said than done, right?
 Because it is so essential for organizations to know how to calculate and maximize their IBM licensing, we are breaking it down to help you understand how Sub-capacity licensing works and sharing a few tips to help your organization move towards success.

 What is Sub-Capacity Licensing?